sejinpark0209/geoquakes/README.md

 </div>
 ```

 > **Pro-tip**: When in doubt, work in your Chrome Javascript Console!
-You can manipulate JSON, test your ideas, and even render elements to the page without ever touching your `app.js` file!
+You can manipulate JSON, test your ideas, and even render elements to the page and then use the strategies that work in your `app.js` file!

 **Switch to Template Strings**: We encourage you to use template strings.
 At a certain point it's easier to work with a *template* than to build HTML strings by hand.